Expect a bumpy ride this week when FDA advisers consider Covid-19 booster shots - KESQ

 At Friday’s meeting, Pfizer is expected to present three types of data.

-That won’t necessarily impress the advisers.
-Dr. Paul Offit, one of the committee members, argues that antibodies often go down in the months following vaccination, and that other parts of the immune system with better “memory” then kick in to protect against the virus.
+That won’t necessarily impress FDA advisers.
+Offit, an infectious disease specialist at the University of Pennsylvania, argues that antibodies often go down in the months following vaccination, and that other parts of the immune system with better “memory” then kick in to protect against the virus.

 The second set of data will be the Israeli study suggesting that over time, two shots of the vaccine stopped being as effective at keeping people out of the hospital.